 Barista in Italian is, well, barista.

 Barista is an Italian word.
-The English equivalent is bartender (also, barman and barmaid).
+The English equivalent is a bartender (also, barman and barmaid).

 In English, the term barista has come to mean someone who prepares and serves coffee.